Lower Pumphouse Wash Rock Climbing

 Once at the parking area, hike & boulder-hop up-canyon for 5-10 minutes until routes start appearing.
 The first routes are a hard to miss splitter crack with 2 bolts on the right and 2 sport climbs next to each other in a corner on the left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Pumphouse Wash:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Pumphouse Wash:

 Centerfold 5.5 4b 13 IV+ 11 MS 4a Trad, 1 pitch, 60'

 Tap It 5.8 5b 16 VI- 15 HVS 4c Trad, Sport, 60'

 Featured Route For Lower Pumphouse Wash

 This place is gorgeous but I'll never go back unless I'm going just for a hike.
 First of all, the sand stone is soft and nearly every bolt was turned, spinning, or already ripped out..
 Talk about death trap.
 Second, because of how soft it is, nearly every hold was covered in sandy dirt, making some holds virtually useless.
 Third, there's little variation with only 2 good areas to set up.
 And last but not least the approach is very rough going through the boulder-strewn wash.
 Very fun hopping around with little gear, but I can't imagine having to hike through that with a broken leg, bad knees, or full packs.
 As for shade, we went in late June and the Ten Wall is in full sun between 1 and 3:30.
 It's a deep canyon so there's always great shade somewhere.
 Temps were perfect in the 80s with a nice breeze.
 Like I said, the scenery was spectacular but the climbing was nothing to write home about.